Adriana Cisneros

-Adriana Cisneros Phelps de Griffin (born 17 December 1979) is a Venezuelan businesswoman, and the CEO of Grupo Cisneros, a privately-owned media, entertainment, digital media, real estate, tourism resorts, and consumer products company.
+Adriana Cisneros Phelps de Griffin (born 17 December 1979) is a Venezuelan businesswoman and the CEO of Grupo Cisneros, a privately owned media, entertainment, digital media, real estate, tourism resorts and consumer products company.
 She is also president of the Fundación Cisneros.

 Early life and education

-Cisneros was born in Caracas, Venezuela, to Gustavo Cisneros and Patricia Phelps de Cisneros.
+Cisneros was born in Caracas, Venezuela, to Gustavo Cisneros and Patricia Phelps.
 Cisneros' paternal grandfather was Diego Cisneros, who founded Grupo Cisneros.
 Her maternal grandfather was William H. Phelps, Jr. Her maternal great-grandfather was William H. Phelps, Sr., who, in 1953, started the first television station in Venezuela.
 Both were noted businessmen and ornithologists.
 She has an older brother, Guillermo Cisneros, and an older sister, Carolina Cisneros de Rodríguez.

-In 1998, she graduated from Deerfield Academy, a boarding school in Deerfield, Massachusetts, she attended along with other family members.
+In 1998, she graduated from Deerfield Academy, a boarding school in Deerfield, Massachusetts, which she and other family members attended.

 In 2002, Cisneros received a bachelor's degree from Columbia University.
-In 2005 she received a master's degree in journalism from New York University.
+In 2005, she received a master's degree in journalism from New York University.
 In 2010, Cisneros attended Harvard Business School's Program for Leadership Development.

 Career

-Cisneros worked at the organization, Aid for AIDS, which promotes awareness and treatment of AIDS in Latin America.
+Cisneros worked at the organization Aid for AIDS, which promotes awareness and treatment of AIDS in Latin America.

 Grupo Cisneros

 Grupo Cisneros is one of the largest privately held media entertainment organizations in the world.

-From 2009 to August 2013, Cisneros was Vice Chairman and Director of Strategy at Grupo Cisneros.
-In this position, for five years Cisneros worked with her father and then CEO, Steven Bandel, to create a transition plan.
+From 2009 to August 2013, Cisneros was vice chairman and director of strategy at Grupo Cisneros.
+In this position, Cisneros worked with her father and then CEO, Steven Bandel, to create a transition plan.
 In 2013, at the age of 33, Cisneros was appointed CEO of Grupo Cisneros, taking over from Bandel.

 Cisneros is the third generation of her family to lead Grupo Cisneros.
-Her paternal grandfather, Diego Cisneros, was the organization’s founder, and she is the daughter of its former Chairman, Gustavo Cisneros and Patricia Phelps de Cisneros.
+Her paternal grandfather, Diego Cisneros, was the organization’s founder, and she is the daughter of its former chairman, Gustavo Cisneros and Patricia Phelps de Cisneros.

-In the six months before Cisneros became CEO in 2013, Cisneros reorganized the company into three divisions.
-The three divisions are: Cisneros Media, Cisneros Interactive, Cisneros Real Estate.
+Cisneros reorganized the company into three divisions.
+The three divisions are: Cisneros Media, Cisneros Interactive and Cisneros Real Estate.
 Cisneros Media was the legacy business, while Cisneros Interactive and Cisneros Real Estate were business units that she created from scratch.